 HIS 257 African-American History 3 hours

-D. Areas of Interest (24 hours; 2 from each of 4 categories; no more than 6 hours total at the 200 level)
+D. Concentrations (18 hours; 3 from 2 categories or 2 from 3 categories; no more than 6 hours total at the 200 level)

 1. Historical Interpretation

-HIS 257 African-American History 3 hours (if not taken to fulfill C)
+HIS 210 The West in the Classical Age 3 hours (if not taken to fulfill C)

 HIS 305 Empires and Diaspora 3 hours